pilotmoon/PopClip-Extensions/source/DeepLTranslator.popclipext/Readme.md

 # DeepL Translator

-Translate the text with [DeepL Translator](https://www.deepl.com/translator).
+Translate the text with [DeepL Translator desktop app](https://www.deepl.com/macos-app).

-The extension has a single action that takes text as input and sends it either to the DeepL website, or the DeepL app.
+The extension has a single action that takes text as input and sends it either to the DeepL app.

-When using the App mode, the DeepL app must be already running and the "DeepL App Shortcut" setting must be set to match the shortcut in DeepL preferences.
+The DeepL app must be already running and the DeeplL's app shortcut must be set to "⌘+C+C" (the default).

-### Options

-* **Mode**: Chose whether to perform the translation in a browser on the DeepL website, or in the DeepL app.
-* **DeepL App Shortcut**: Sets the key combo for PopClip to use to activate DeepL.
-Leave this blank to use the default DeepL combo which is "⌘+C+C".
-Otherwise type a key combo like "control option command D".
-(See [Key Combo String Format](https://github.com/pilotmoon/PopClip-Extensions#key-combo-string-format).)
-* **Website Output Language**: Chose the output language for website mode.
-(Input language will auto-detect.)

 ## About

-This is an extension for [PopClip](https://www.popclip.app/).

-### Author

-Nick Moore
+- Author: Nick Moore

-### Requirements

-Requires PopClip 2022.5

 ## Changelog

-### 1 Jun 2023
+- 20 Oct 2024: Remove support for DeepL website mode since it doesn't work anymore.

-* Add Korean and Norwegian languages.
+- 1 Jun 2023: Add Korean and Norwegian languages.

-### 5 Oct 2022

-* Add support for Indonesian, Turkish and Ukrainian languages.
+- 5 Oct 2022: Add support for Indonesian, Turkish and Ukrainian languages.

-### 4 May 2022

-* Support DeepL App mode.
-* Add more output languages to Website mode.
-* Set source language to auto detect in Website mode.
-* Fix bug in website mode where input text would be cut off after the first slash (/) character.
+- 4 May 2022: Support DeepL App mode.
+Add more output languages to Website mode.
+Set source language to auto detect in Website mode.
+Fix bug in website mode where input text would be cut off after the first slash (/) character.

-### 9 Nov 2020

-* Add more output languages.
+- 9 Nov 2020: Add more output languages.

-### 27 Dep 2018

-* Initial release.
+- 27 Dep 2018: Initial release.